Underlyingglitch/NightLightStudiosAPI/docs/index.md

 This is a list of the existing objects:

 - user (get/push information about a user)
-- iao (get/push information about Ins and Outs)
+- iao (get/push information about Ins and Outs) - Coming Soon

 ### API authentication